01Start Your Search Early

-Be aware that certain industries and internships have early deadlines, and recruit and hire as early as November.
-Beginning your internship search during winter break affords you additional time to look for internships and perhaps make some valuable connections with alumni or professionals within organizations of interest prior to returning to college.
+Be aware that certain industries and internships have early deadlines and recruit and hire as early as November.
+Beginning your internship search during winter break affords you additional lead time.
+It can also give you the opportunity to make valuable connections with alumni or professionals within organizations of interest prior to returning to college.
 You can check with your college's Career Services Office for assistance and to find out which internships recruit early.

-Contacting alumni from your college and doing informational interviews can provide you with valuable information on career options you can pursue as an internship.
-Be sure to send a thank-you note expressing your appreciation to them for sharing their time and expertise.
+Contacting alumni from your college and doing informational interviews can provide you with valuable information on career options and internships that you can pursue.
+Be sure to send a thank you note to them for sharing their time and expertise.

-Contacting your Career Services Office at your college to see if they have recommended internship resources as well as those that they may subscribe to.
+Contact your Career Services Office at your college to see if they have recommended internship resources that you might use or subscribe to.

-Internships.com specializes in internships only and is also a good place to begin your search.
-Last but not least, you can also check out organizations online as well as the classified ads in your local newspaper to identify employers who may be interested in hiring an intern.
+Internships.com specializes in internships only and is a good place to begin your search.
+Also visit company websites and online and offline classified ads to identify employers who may be interested in hiring an intern.

 05Attend Career Fairs